rayrohit999/resume-builder/README.md

 </h1>

 <h4 align="center">
+  This website is build during internship as Web Developer Intern at VaultOfCodes.
   :necktie: :briefcase: Build fast :rocket: and easy multiple beautiful resumes and create your best CV ever!
   <br><br>
   Made with HTML CSS and JS